CodeYourFuture/syllabus/docs/fundamentals/week-1/coursework.md

 Once you're finished, press submit in Google Classroom, and please add a comment mentioning your Code.org username.

-## CYF Blocks
+## CYF Blocks (6 hours)

-In this course, you will use block-based programming to create JavaScript that changes the HTML on a web page.
-Work through the exercises in order and do as many as you feel able.
+In this course, you will use block-based programming ([CYF Blocks](https://blocks.codeyourfuture.io/)) to create JavaScript that changes the HTML on a web page.
+Work through the exercises in order up to [Buttons, inputs and clicks: a todo list](https://blocks.codeyourfuture.io/#exercise_todo_list).

-**You must complete at least the first two exercises before we next meet.** Come to the session with your questions and we will all discuss them together.
+**You must at least attempt all those exercises before we meet.**.
+If you get stuck, don't worry.
+Come to the session with your questions and we will all discuss them together.

+Once you're finished, share your solution to [List of links](https://blocks.codeyourfuture.io/#exercise_list_links) in google classroom.

+If you have extra time, complete one of the exercises in [Buttons and Clicks: consolidation](https://blocks.codeyourfuture.io/#exercise_button_consolidation) (or create something entirely new) and share it with your cohort in the Slack channel.

 Write down some questions to bring up next week.